sitebay/docs/articles/guides/quick-answers/sitebay-essentials/sitebay-team-members/index.md

 ## Seamless Collaboration

-Share files, documents, and resources directly within Site Bay.
+Share files, documents, and resources directly within SiteBay.
 No more scattered emails or lost files.
 Everything your team needs is centrally located and easily accessible.

-# Getting Started with Team Collaboration on Site Bay
+# Getting Started with Team Collaboration on SiteBay

-Inviting your team to collaborate on Site Bay is straightforward:
+Inviting your team to collaborate on SiteBay is straightforward:

-1. Create Your Site Bay Account: If you haven't already, sign up for Site Bay and set up your WordPress site.
+1. Create Your SiteBay Account: If you haven't already, sign up for SiteBay and set up your WordPress site.

-1. Invite Your Team: Navigate to the Settings section in your Site Bay dashboard.
+1. Invite Your Team: Navigate to the Settings section in your SiteBay dashboard.
 Here, you can invite team members by entering their email addresses.

 1. Set Up Projects: Organize your WordPress sites into projects.
 Assign team members to specific projects, setting clear roles and permissions.